 The respondent will be given the option to respond in person or in writing within a reasonable time determined by the Title IX coordinator.
 If a respondent chooses not to participate or refuses to answer a complaint, such nonparticipation will not prevent the matter from proceeding.

-The full and complete cooperation of the complainant is encouraged for the prompt and effective investigation and remediation of all complaints, as the University’s response may be limited if information contained in the complaint report cannot be verified by independent facts.
+The full and complete cooperation of the complainant is encouraged for the prompt and effective investigation and remediation of all complaints, as the University’s response may be limited if the information contained in the complaint report cannot be verified by independent facts.

 In cases involving potential criminal conduct, the University will determine, consistent with state and local law, whether appropriate law enforcement or other authorities should be notified.